 Ptosis Repair with Upper Eyelid Blepharoplasty

 In some situations, patients have both ptosis and dermatochalasis; as such a single surgical procedure is adequate.
-Surgery to correct ptosis repair is directed to lift the eyelid height (open the eye wider).
-In contrast, surgery to correct the dermatochalasis is called a blepharoplasty - and its goal is to remove the excess skin (and herniated orbital fat) that is present on the upper eyelids; this skin might or might not be interfering with peripheral vision.
+Surgery to correct ptosis repair is directed to raise the eyelid height (open the eye wider).
+In contrast, surgery to correct the dermatochalasis is called a blepharoplasty - and its goal is to remove the excess skin (and herniated orbital fat) that is present on the upper eyelids; this skin might possibly or might possibly not be interfering with peripheral vision.

 Each surgical condition requires a distinct surgical approach.
 Let's initially elaborate on each of the two conditions: